Thursday, October 27, 2016

 How Was The Book of Abraham Transmitted?
 Just What We Need to Know.

 The Book of Abraham is good enough to set forth the nature of its own transmission into our "own hands."
-And that transmission has absolutely nothing to do with either later Jewish redactors, as some vaguely posit, or with the grab-bag syncretism of Greek, Hebrew, and Egyptian religions that prevailed in Greco-Roman Egypt--not a jot.
+And that transmission has absolutely nothing to do with either later Jewish redactors, as some vaguely posit, or with the grab-bag syncretism of Greek, Hebrew, and Egyptian religions that prevailed in Greco-Roman Egypt.
+No. Not a jot.
 Neither do any of the Explanations of the three Book of Abraham facsimiles, despite references to the Hebrew language, show the least trace of later Jewish interpretation of any Egyptian vignettes or ideas.

 Yes, the Prophet Joseph Smith is showing us a moment of convergence, a sharing of ideas, between Abraham and the Egyptians of his day--ideas that do persist in the priestly circles down to Ptolemaic times.
 Yet what's been called iconotropy (coined by Robert Graves for the "turning," or "misrepresentation," of icons, figures, symbols), and applied to the Explanations, makes for a Bridge Too Far.
-Iconotropy will not be found in Erik Hornung's classic, Conceptions of God in Ancient Egypt: the One and the Many.
+Iconotropy will not be found in Erik Hornung's classic, Conceptions of God in Ancient Egypt: the One and the Many

 So let's not make things up.